comp426-2022-fall/final-project-group12/README.md

 3. Run npm start
 4. Open index.html in folder "FrontEnd"
 5. Enter your lattitude and longitude points of your location in the form, click "Submit", and see your results!
+6. Run npm test (to run your server)

 ## Team Roles
 Refer to this file under docs for more specific information and other group planning (link our file)